 CIiT is the invoking CI feature result of sampling occasion i, when the number of physical resource blocks (PRBs) that invoke the CI feature at sampling occasion i is greater than 0, CIi(T) = 1, and when the number of PRBs that invoke the CI feature at sampling occasion i is equal to 0, CIi(T) = 0;

-NUT(T) is the number of sampling occasions with UL data scheduled (eMBB, URLLC, etc.) during the time period T, NUT(T)=iNUT,i(T)；
+NUT(T) is the number of sampling occasions with UL data transmitted (eMBB, URLLC, etc.) during the time period T, NUT(T)=iNUT,i(T)；

-NUT,i(T) is the UL data scheduled result of sampling occasion i, when there is UL data scheduled at sampling occasion i, NUT,i(T)=1, and when there is no UL data scheduled at sampling occasion i, NUT,i(T)=0;
+NUT,i(T) is the UL data transmitted result of sampling occasion i, when there is UL data transmitted at sampling occasion i, NUT,i(T)=1, and when there is no UL data transmitted at sampling occasion i, NUT,i(T)=0;

-NOTE: UL data scheduled is scheduled data of user plane, such as eMBB data, URLLC data, etc.
+NOTE: UL data transmitted is transmitted data of user plane, such as eMBB data, URLLC data, etc.

 T denotes the time period during which measurement is performed;